eosnetworkfoundation/grant-framework/applications/myproject_name.md

 ## Project Overview

-If this application is in response to an RFP, please indicate this on the first line of this section.
+This application is in response to an RFP.

-If this is an application for a follow-up grant (the continuation of an earlier, successful ENF grant), please provide name and/or pull request of said grant on the first line of this section.

 ### Overview

+The Lost Diamond - a real-world P2E adventure race on the EOS Mainnet.

+The Lost Diamond is a real-world P2E adventure race where the goal is to find The Lost Diamond hidden in one of the checkpoints all around the world.

 Please provide the following: